awslabs/deequ/docs/key-concepts.md

 are based on metrics which describe the data.
 In order to perform the checks the user requests deequ follows the following process:
 * First deequ figures out which Analyzers are required
-* Metrics are calculated using those Analyzers
+* Metrics are calculated using those Analyzers:
-** Metrics are also stored if a MetricsRepository is provided ** Intermediate state is stored if a StatePersister is provided ** Intermediate state is used for metric calculations if a StateLoader is provided
+  * Metrics are also stored if a MetricsRepository is provided
+  * Intermediate state is stored if a StatePersister is provided
+  * Intermediate state is used for metric calculations if a StateLoader is provided
 * Checks are evaluated using the calculated Metrics

 The reason it works this way is for performance, primarily because calculating metrics at the same time gives the